-ApplicationsforConcessionTo apply a completed Waste Charges Rebate Form must be submitted and will be subject to approval by Council.
+To apply a completed Waste Charges Rebate Form must be submitted and will be subject to approval by Council.
 Applications will be considered during the rating period (that is, half year).
-The concession may be during the rating period (that is, half year).
-The concession may be applied retrospectively for the full financial year where the service has not been provided in accordance with this policy and the Waste and Recycling Collection Services s190(1)(h) LGR 2012
+The concession may be applied retrospectively for the full financial year where the service has not been provided in accordance with this policy and the Waste and Recycling Collection Services

+Report On Internal Audit For The Year (s190(1)(h) LGR 2012)